-- (1) This code applies to assessing a material change of use, reconfiguring a lot, operational work or building work within the Hillslopes overlay, if: - (a) self assessable or assessable development where the code is identified as being applicable in the Assessment criteria for the Overlay Codes contained in the Levels of Assessment Tables in section 5.6; - (b) impact assessable development. - (2) Land in the Hillslopes overlay is identified on the Hillslopes overlay map in Schedule 2 and includes the following sub-categories: - (a) Hillslopes constraint sub-category. - (3) When using this code, reference should be made to Part 5.
+- (1) This code applies to assessing a material change of use, reconfiguring a lot, operational work or building work within the Flood and storm tide hazard overlay, if: - (a) self assessable or assessable development where the code is identified as being applicable in the Assessment criteria for the Overlay Codes contained in the Levels of Assessment Tables in section 5.6; - (b) impact assessable development. - (2) Land in the Flood and storm tide hazard overlay is identified on the Flood and storm tide hazard overlay map in Schedule 2 and includes the: - (a) Storm tide high hazard sub-category; - (b) Storm tide medium hazard sub-category; - (c) Flood plain assessment sub-category; - (d) 100 ARI Mossman, Port Douglas and Daintree Township Flood Studies sub-category. - (3) When using this code, reference should be made to Part 5.